Tanja Kisslinger - Director of Communications | Veterinarians Without Borders

 Across countries and contexts, Tanja’s aim is consistent: to give voice and visibility to situations of injustice or vulnerability.
 This path began with a study of political prisoners in the USA (a graduate thesis) and has gone on to include work with street children in Tanzania, displaced families in post-earthquake Nepal, and food insecure communities in Southern Africa.
 Tanja recently worked with CARE Canada’s Global Health department, where she led and implemented the 3.5 year “Feed Her Future” engagement campaign (@FeedHerFuture).
 The campaign raised awareness of the social and gender norms that affect women’s and children’s access to nutrition in Malawi, Mozambique, and Zambia.

-Tanja holds an Honors degree in Psychology and a Master’s degree in Criminology.
+Tanja holds a Master’s degree in Criminology and an Honors degree in Psychology.
 She also holds professional certifications in communication across cultures and in emergencies.

 « Go Back